After learning the basics of plating and presentation, let’s look at the 3 traditional plating styles that are popular in Asian culinary culture.

 3. One-dish meals

-Proteins are usually placed on top of the starch.
+Arrange proteins on top of the starch.

 Congratulations, you’ve completed the 3 Traditional Asian Plating Styles topic!